Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal

 The connection to toroidal compactifications was not considered in the above papers.

+We also note an interesting recent preprint \cite{odaka2020pl-density} that appeared after our paper, where our classification of degenerations of elliptic surfaces into unions of ${\bf ACE}$ surfaces is explored from a differential geometric viewpoint.

-The general approach of this paper continues the program developed in \cite{engel2018looijenga, engel2019smoothings, alexeev2019stable-pair} to understand degenerations of (log) Calabi-Yau surfaces via integral-affine structures on the two-sphere.
+The general approach of this paper continues the program developed in \cite{engel2018looijenga, engel2021smoothings, alexeev2019stable-pair} to understand degenerations of (log) Calabi-Yau surfaces via integral-affine structures on the two-sphere.
 It complements the works of Kontsevich-Soibelman \cite{kontsevich2006affine-structures} and Gross, Siebert, Hacking, Keel \cite{gross2003affine-manifolds, gross2015mirror-symmetry-for-log, gross2016theta-functions} which discovered the relevance of integral-affine structures to understanding mirror symmetry for Calabi-Yau degenerations.

 The main new technical tool is explained in Section~\ref{sec:method}, where we give a general criterion for when the normalization of a stable pair compactification of K3 moduli is toroidal.

 The fans of Theorems \ref{intro1} and \ref{intro2} are described in Section~\ref{sec:fans}.
 Background on integral-affine structures and degenerations of K3 surfaces is given in Section \ref{sec:ia-pairs}.
 The main theorems are proved in Sections~\ref{sec:ramification-divisor} and \ref{sec:rat-curves-divisor}.
 Throughout, we work over $\bC$.